KevinMarquette/kevinmarquette.github.io/_posts/2017-04-22-Powershell-installing-remote-software.md

 ### PowerCLI Copy-VMGuest

-You can't use the PSSession to copy files to a vSphere guest but you can use the PowerCLI command [Copy-VMGuest](https://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Copy-VMGuestFile.html) to do it.
+You can't use the PSSession to copy files to a vSphere guest, but you can use the PowerCLI command [Copy-VMGuest](https://www.vmware.com/support/developer/PowerCLI/PowerCLI41U1/html/Copy-VMGuestFile.html) to do it.

     $VM = Get-VM $computername
     Copy-VMGuest -Source $file -Destination 'c:\windows\temp\installer.exe' -VM $VM